 Public Ways are those streets in Arlington which were laid out and accepted by the Board of Survey or other appropriate authority.
-The Select Board no longer acts as the Board of Survey, but maintain a wide range of responsibilities relative to traffic rules, parking, permits, licenses, approvals, and enforcement of regulations on the use and maintenance of public ways.
+The Selectmen no longer act as the Board of Survey, but maintain a wide range of responsibilities relative to traffic rules, parking, permits, licenses, approvals, and enforcement of regulations on the use and maintenance of public ways.
 See e.g., G.L. c.
 40 sec.
-22 (Traffic Rules and Orders), Title III of the Town ByLaws (Public & Private Ways).
+22 (traffic rules and orders), Title III of the Town By-Laws (Public & Private Ways).
 These duties and responsibilities include, but are not limited to: